Billy Wilder: Early work

 After writing crime and sports stories as a stringer for local newspapers, he was eventually offered a regular job at a Berlin tabloid.
 Developing an interest in film, he began working as a screenwriter.
-From 1929 to 1933, he produced twelve German films.
-He collaborated with several other novices (Fred Zinnemann and Robert Siodmak) on the 1930 film People on Sunday.
+From 1929 to 1933, he produced 12 German films.
+He collaborated with other novices (including Fred Zinnemann and Robert Siodmak) on the 1930 film People on Sunday.
 Eschewing the German Expressionist styles of F. W. Murnau and Fritz Lang, People on Sunday was considered as a groundbreaking example of the Neue Sachlichkeit or New Objectivity movement in German cinema.
-Furthermore, this genre of Strassenfilm ("street film") paved way to the birth of Italian neorealism and the French New Wave.
-He wrote the screenplay for the 1931 film adaptation of a novel by Erich Kästner, Emil and the Detectives, also screenplays for the comedy The Man in Search of His Murderer (1931), the operetta Her Grace Commands (1931) and the comedy A Blonde Dream (1932), all of them produced in the Babelsberg Studios in Potsdam near Berlin.
+This genre of Strassenfilm ("street film") paved way for Italian neorealism and the French New Wave.
+He wrote the screenplays for the 1931 film adaptation of Erich Kästner's Emil and the Detectives, The Man in Search of His Murderer (1931), Her Grace Commands (1931) and A Blonde Dream (1932), all produced in the Babelsberg Studios in Potsdam near Berlin.
 In 1932, Wilder collaborated with the writer and journalist Felix Salten on the screenplay for "Scampolo".
-After Adolf Hitler's rise to power, Wilder went to Paris, where he made his directorial debut film Mauvaise Graine (1934).
-He relocated to Hollywood prior to its release.
+After Adolf Hitler's rise to power, Wilder went to Paris ("It seemed the wise thing for a Jew to do.")
+There, he made his directorial debut, Mauvaise Graine (1934).

 After arriving in Hollywood in 1934, Wilder continued working as a screenwriter.
-He became a naturalized citizen of the United States in 1939, having spent time in Mexico waiting for the government after his six-month card expired in 1934, an episode reflected in his 1941 Hold Back the Dawn.
-Wilder's first significant success was Ninotchka, a collaboration with fellow German immigrant Ernst Lubitsch.
-The romantic comedy starred Greta Garbo (generally known as a tragic heroine in film melodramas), and was popularly and critically acclaimed.
-With the byline "Garbo Laughs!", it also took Garbo's career in a new direction.
-The film marked Wilder's first Academy Award nomination, which he shared with co-writer Charles Brackett (although their collaboration on Bluebeard's Eighth Wife and Midnight had been well received).
+He became a naturalized citizen of the United States in 1939, having spent time in Mexico waiting for the government after his six-month card expired in 1934, an episode reflected in his Hold Back the Dawn (1941).
+Wilder's first significant success was Ninotchka, a collaboration with fellow Jewish emigre Ernst Lubitsch.
+The romantic comedy starred Greta Garbo (generally known as a tragic heroine in melodramas), and was popularly and critically acclaimed.
+With the tagline "Garbo Laughs!", it took Garbo's career in a new direction.
+The film marked Wilder's first Academy Award nomination, which he shared with co-writer Charles Brackett.
 Wilder co-wrote many of his films with Brackett from 1938 to 1950.
 Brackett described their collaboration process: "The thing to do was suggest an idea, have it torn apart and despised.
-In a few days it would be apt to turn up, slightly changed, as Wilder's idea.
+In a few days, it would be apt to turn up, slightly changed, as Wilder's idea.
 Once I got adjusted to that way of working, our lives were simpler."